-2.1.1.3 Equity in Davis & Elkins College Intercollegiate Athletics Programs

-Davis & Elkins College believes that all students should have the opportunity to participate in athletic programs free from discrimination, including sexual harassment and/or retaliation.
+2.1.1.3 Equity in Davis & Elkins College Intercollegiate Athletics Programs athletic programs free from discrimination, including sexual harassment and/or retaliation.
 Pursuant to Title IX of the Educational Amendments of 1972 no person may be excluded from participation in, denied the benefits of, or subjected to discrimination in programs or activities on the basis of gender.